mrtrkmn/gitbook/event-processing/L4-fault-tolerant.md

 ## Overview

-- What can we do to avoid inconsistencies in event detection whenn operators fail ?
+- What can we do to avoid inconsistencies in event detection when operators fail ?

 - Three general approaches: